Yao's Millionaires' problem

 Yao's Millionaires' problem is a secure multi-party computation problem introduced in 1982 by computer scientist and computational theorist Andrew Yao.
 The problem discusses two millionaires, Alice and Bob, who are interested in knowing which of them is richer without revealing their actual wealth.

-This problem is analogous to a more general problem where there are two numbers $a$ and $b$ and the goal is to determine whether the inequality $a \geq b$ is true or false without revealing the actual values of $a$ and $b$.
+In more general terms, this problem can be expressed as: there are two numbers $a$ and $b$ and the goal is to determine whether the inequality $a \geq b$ is true or false without revealing the actual values of $a$ and $b$.

 The Millionaires' problem is an important problem in cryptography, the solution of which is used in e-commerce and data mining.
 Commercial applications sometimes have to compare numbers that are confidential and whose security is important.

-Many solutions have been introduced for the problem.
+Many solutions have been introduced for the problem, including physical solutions based on cards.
 The first solution, presented by Yao, is exponential in time and space.

 Protocols and proof

 The protocol of Hsiao-Ying Lin and Wen-Guey Tzeng

 Let $s = s_n s_{n-1} \ldots s_1 \in \{0, 1\}^n$ be a binary string of length n.